GoogleCloudPlatform/cluster-toolkit/docs/vm-images.md

 project and the new image name in the `instance_image` field discussed in [Instance Images](#instance-images)

-## HPC Toolkit Supported Images
+## Cluster Toolkit Supported Images

 ### HPC CentOS 7

-The HPC Toolkit has officially supported the [HPC CentOS 7 VM Image][hpcimage] as the primary VM image for HPC workloads on Google Cloud since it's release.
+The Cluster Toolkit has officially supported the [HPC CentOS 7 VM Image][hpcimage] as the primary VM image for HPC workloads on Google Cloud since it's release.
 Since the [HPC CentOS 7 VM Image][hpcimage] comes pre-tuned for optimal performance on typical HPC workloads, it is the default VM image in our modules,